Janine Berdin

-Patricia Janine Dusaran Berdin (born January 28, 2002), simply known as Janine Berdin, is a Filipino singer, songwriter and actress.
+Patricia Janine Dusaran Berdin (born January 28, 2002), simply known as Janine Berdin, is a Filipino singer and songwriter.
 She rose to fame when she was crowned as the grand champion of the second season of Tawag ng Tanghalan on It's Showtime.

 Berdin began her career as a child actress after appearing in Star Circle Quest: Search for the Next Kiddie Superstars, she appeared in several ABS-CBN TV series after her stint on the contest and prior to her singing career.
-After a five year hiatus because of academic reasons, she tried her luck in Tawag ng Tanghalan and emerged as the competition's winner.
+After a five-year hiatus because of academic reasons, she tried her luck in Tawag ng Tanghalan and emerged as the competition's winner.

 Her 2022 single "Mahika" with Adie reached No. 1 on the Billboard Philippines Songs chart.
-Her debut EP "WTF I actually wrote these songs" was released on 2022.
-Currently, she appears regularly on the variety show ASAP Natin 'To.
+Up until October 2023 "Mahika" became the Longest-Charting Track In Billboard's Philippines Songs History at 69 weeks.
+Her debut EP "WTF I actually wrote these songs" was released in 2022.
+She was previously a regular on the variety show ASAP Natin 'To, until her transition to an independent artist.

+Her 2023 single "Sitwasyonship" was her first self-composed release as an independent artist.